-Featured on the David Letterman show twice, G&M Farms is a Tri-Valley staple every fall.
+Open every year for the entire month of October, the massive corn maze at G&M Frams has been featured on the David Letterman show twice and is a Tri-Valley staple every fall.
 Take a shot at finding your way through six acres of corn maze.
 If you manage to find your way out, check out their cow train, pony rides, straw bale maze, corn box, pedal carts, barnyard blasters or jumping pillows.

 It’s not officially fall until you’ve tasted fresh-picked apples.
 Head to Alden Lane Nursery to try a variety of farm fresh apples grown locally at Dave Hale’s farm in Sebastopol.